Nikolay Devyatkov

-Most Devyatkov's scientific papers apply to a microwave vacuum tubes.
-He was an author of more than 250 scientific works and inventions.
-Nikolay Devyatkov is inventor of a reflex klystron (1939, with E. Daniltsev).
+Most of Devyatkov's scientific papers apply to microwave vacuum tubes.
+He was an author of more than 250 scientific works and inventions, and was the inventor of a reflex klystron (1939, with E. Daniltsev).

 Biography

-Nikolay Devyatkov worked in 54 years at the enterprise "Istok" in Fryazino, Moscow Oblast, in the head Soviet (now Russian) enterprise of microwave electronics, including 39 years he was Deputy Director for Science.
+Nikolay Devyatkov worked in 54 years at the enterprise "Istok" in Fryazino, Moscow Oblast, in the head Soviet (now Russian) enterprise of microwave electronics, including 39 years as Deputy Director for Science.

 Nikolay Devyatkov organized the publication of the journal "Electronic Engineering.
 Series 1, "Microwave Electronic", the editorial board of which he headed since its release in 1950 until his death.
 He was the chief editor of the journal "Radio Engineering and Electronics".

 Nikolay Devyatkov was never a member of the Communist Party of the Soviet Union.

 The founder of Soviet and Russian medical electronics

 Although the main work of Nikolay Devyatkov were aimed at improving the country's defense, he also made a significant contribution to the development of medical instrumentation.